This post may contain affiliate links. Please see disclosure policy here.

 - Use your crepe spreader to twirl the batter into a circle.
 This may take a little practice, it’s all in the wrist.
 I hold onto the end of the crepe spreader between my thumb and first finger and pull the spreader behind my hand in a circular motion, turning my wrist as I go.

-It only takes a minute or so to make a crepe.
-Remove the crepe and place it on a plate.
-I cover my crepes with wax paper or a cotton towel to keep them from drying out.
+- Cover the finished crepes with wax paper or a cotton towel to keep them from drying out.

 - Sweetened whipped cream